Stanly5/Test/README.md

 ## Raidrive Translation Project

-Each language source file is initialized, but not completely confirmed yet, except English and Korean.
+Some of language source file is initialized, but not be translated completely yet, except English and Korean.

 File name | Language
 ----------|---------